mayflower/mo4-coding-standard/CONTRIBUTING.md

 * install all required dependencies

         composer install

+* be sure that [Xdebug](https://xdebug.org/) is installed, if you like to check code coverage.

-## Coding Standard and Tests
+## Coding Standard

-If you contribute code, please make sure it conforms to the PHPCS coding standard and that the unit tests still pass.

-1. To check the coding standard, execute in the repository root:
+To check the coding standard, execute in the repository root:

     ./vendor/bin/phpcs

+`phpcs` might report that some coding standard issues can be fixed automatically.
+So give `phpcbf` a try and let it fix the issues for you:

+    ./vendor/bin/phpcbf

+## Tests

-2. To run the unit tests, execute in the repository root:
+To run the unit tests, execute in the repository root:

+    ./vendor/bin/phpunit

+## Code Coverage

+Make sure, that you write tests for your code.

+Testing code coverage with [PHPUnit](https://phpunit.de/) requires [Xdebug](https://xdebug.org/) to be enabled.

+You can generate a simple code coverage report by running in the repository root:

-        ./vendor/bin/phpunit --filter MO4
+    ./vendor/bin/phpunit --coverage-text

+In the case that Xdebug is disabled by default

+     php -d zend_extension=xdebug.so vendor/bin/phpunit --coverage-text

+will do the trick.

+Please refer to the [PHPUnit Manual](https://phpunit.de/documentation.html) for further information about code coverage.